Micah Ohlman

 Micah D. Ohlman (born May 4, 1972) is an American journalist.
-He has co-anchored the weekday editions of the KTLA News @ 6pm, 6:30pm and 10pm.
+He has co-anchored the weekday editions of the KTLA News @ 5pm, 6pm, 6:30pm, 7pm, 10pm and 11pm.
 A Los Angeles native, Ohlman was born in Torrance, graduated from William S. Hart High School in Newhall, and earned a degree in communication studies from The University of Nevada, Las Vegas.
 While attending UNLV, Ohlman earned a spot on the nationally ranked 1992–93 UNLV Runnin' Rebels basketball team as a walk-on.
 He is married and has three children.

 Early career

 The nephew of veteran Los Angeles television anchor Paul Moyer, Ohlman began his career as a weekday evening co-anchor for NBC affiliate KULR-TV in Billings, Montana from 1998 to 2000.
 He went on to anchor and report at WTVJ-TV, the NBC-owned television station in Miami, Florida.
 Two years later, Ohlman returned as a co-anchor for ABC's west coast flagship, KABC-TV in Los Angeles.
 In April, 2009, Ohlman left KABC-TV.
 Ohlman signed on with KTLA in September 2009 as the stations new anchor alongside Victoria Recaño, taking over the station's KTLA News at 6 and 6:30, and signature broadcast, the KTLA News at 10.
-Emmett Miller, who had held the main anchor post following the death of Hal Fishman, was moved to the Morning News, clearing the way for Ohlman.
+Emmett Farr, who had held the main anchor post following the death of Hal Fishman, was moved to the KTLA Morning News, clearing the way for Ohlman.